msalemor/mcp-vscode-tutorial/README.md

 - Open Github Copilot Chat
 - Change Copilot to Agent mode
 - ![alt text](images\agent-mode.png)
-- Click on select tools
+- On the Agent pane, click on Tools
-- Click add MCP server
+- On the topbar popup, click `+ Add More Tools`
+- On the topbar popup, click `+ Add MCP Server`
-- Select `Command (stdio)`
+- On the topbar popup, select `Command (stdio)`
 - On the command to run, paste the full path to the Go executable
 - Name the server whatever you want
 - Save the MCP configuration as user (global) or workspace (only for the project) settings